ichimichi/Shillong-Travels/README.md

 * Node.js
 * Heroku Cli

-Run the following commands to build the project
+Run the following commands to install all dependencies
 ```
 npm install
 ```
+Run the following commands to build the project
 ```
 ng build --aot --prod
 ```